Channel Migration Easement Program

 Often the dynamic movement of the river channel is perceived as in conflict with land management activities.
 However, channel migration easements benefit both the river and its adjacent landowners.
 The migration of river channels across valley bottoms provides many ecological functions that are valued by Montanans, including flood water storage, improved water quality, and fish and wildlife habitat.
 As a practical tool, the easements help protect the ecological benefits of natural river channel migration while compensating landowners for their land potentially lost to erosion or damaged by flooding.
 Typically, restrictions outlined in the easement focus on avoiding the cost and habitat impact of armoring, hardening, or diking the riverbank and floodplain, but the landowner retains the right to manage the acres for agricultural production, irrigation, recreation, and other uses.

 MARS is currently only pursuing CMEs along the Yellowstone River, but hopes to expand this model to other rivers in the future.
-If you are interested in discussing a CME on your property, please contact MARS’s Program Director, Lauren Alleman at firstname.lastname@example.org.
+If you are interested in discussing a CME on your property, please contact MARS’s Project Manager, Lauren Alleman at firstname.lastname@example.org.
 To learn more, check out our CME Brochure.